 Following discussion on this topic, the Original Proposal was enhanced to add some additional definition of the costs/charges to also provide more reassurance to industry.
 This had evolved from "pass-through" costs to including a clear definition of the charges.
+Workgroup members noted that whilst the Original proposal was broadened to provide more explanation of these charges in the CUSC, the Proposer, in coordination with the Onshore TO Workgroup member, chose not to fully incorporate the detailed costing methodology followed by each Onshore TO which drives the charges which the Original proposal defines.
+This level of detail on cost would instead remain in TO Charging Statements, for the reasons explained above and below by the Onshore TO Workgroup member.

-Ensuring methodology consistency between the Onshore TOs
+Ensuring Charging Statement consistency between the Onshore TOs

 The Workgroup sought to understand how each Onshore TO identified and defined the costs associated with delays and backfeed.
-Concerns were raised that the three TOs could take a different approach to calculating delay charges, and therefore the charges could be discriminatory.
+Concerns were raised that the three TOs could take a different approach to calculating delay charges, and therefore the charges could be discriminatory in accordance with Standard Licence Condition 7.

-One Workgroup member shared their own experience with some projects that have been delayed a number of times, where delay charges have been unpredictable and lacking justification.
+A few Workgroup members shared their own experience with some projects that have been delayed a number of times, where delay charges have been unpredictable and opaque.